 A full range of heat treatment services are available to engineer your casting properties.
 We offer vacuum, and special atmosphere heat treatment processes in accordance with Aerospace Material Specifications, MIL-SPEC, and ASTM specifications.

 5 Axis CNC Machining

 There are times when your short run production needs may not justify non-recurring tooling expense.
-We use 5 axis CNC machined wax for single-setup, automated manufacture of your complex patterns.
+As an alternative to 3D Printing we can use 5 axis CNC machined wax for single-setup, automated manufacture of your complex patterns.

 Our state of the art chemical milling operation was installed in our Los Angeles facility in 2007.
 It offers fully automated chemical milling of titanium alloy castings to ensure removal of alpha case in accordance with stringent aerospace and defense specifications.

 Because we have chemical milling in-house, we are also able to utilize it for special purposes such as surface finish control and dimensional control when appropriate.

 Passivation is a chemical surface conversion process that imparts corrosion resistance to stainless steel components.
 We off contract services to passivate your stainless parts.

 We offer grinding, polishing, manual or CNC milling (3, 4, and 5 axis), CNC turning, and a variety of customized assembly and finishing operations to deliver your finished product.

 FS Precision is a certified Level II facility for fluorescent dye penetrant inspection (FPI) and offers in-line, real time digital x-ray inspection for all your casting needs.
 We can accommodate any level and sensitivity of FPI, radiography, and other inspections in accordance with aerospace and military specifications.